Peninsula Invitational

 Hello my name is Axel Garcia

-I'm currently attending GCU (Phoenix, Arizona) and Majoring in Forensic Psychology.
+I'm currently attending GCU (Phoenix, Arizona) and Majoring in Forensic Psychology and Minoring in Sports and Performance Psychology.
 I debated in high school for 3 1/2 years as a debater/competitor.
 I am a debate Coach/Judge (3 years now) for Damien High School if they need help.
 I debated in public forums and policy debates in high school.
 I mostly Judge Policy.

 Policy